vacp2p/rfc/content/docs/rfcs/32/README.md

 You can think of MetaMask for ZK-Proofs.
 It uses `zk-kit` under the hood.

-# Apendix C: Example usage
+# Apendix D: Example usage

 The following examples are code snippets using the `zk-kit` library.
 The examples are written in [typescript](https://www.typescriptlang.org/).